-Dorothee Oberlender (2020), oil on ?card, 50 x 28 cm Esther Enzian (comtemporary)
+Dorothee Oberlender (2020), 50 x 28 cm Esther Enzian (comtemporary)

 Dorothee Oberlinger (1969-) is a virtuoso recorder player, founding director of Ensemble 1700 and opera conductor.
 She is also a professor at the Mozarteum Salzburg as well as director of the Potsdam Sanssouci Music Festival and the Bad Arolsen Baroque Festival.